 L. Scott Lerner has been on the faculty of Franklin & Marshall since 1995 and has served as Chair of the Department of French and Italian, the Program in Comparative Literary Studies, and the Program in Judaic Studies.
 Before coming to Franklin & Marshall, he served as a lecturer at the Ecole Normale Supérieure and taught briefly at the Université de Paris VII and Ministère des Affaires Etrangères in Paris.
 He also taught in the Literature Concentration, the Department of Romance Languages and Literatures, and the Core Program at Harvard.
 At Franklin & Marshall he teaches courses in the Italian, French, Comparative Literature, Judaic Studies, and Connections programs.
 During the summer, he is frequently a resident faculty member of the F&M in Tuscany summer program.

-With Jonathan Druker, he is co-editing volume 36 of Annali d’Italianistica (2018): The New Italy and the Jews: From Massimo d’Azeglio to Primo Levi.
-This interdisciplinary volume, with contributions on literature, history and music, is intended to bridge the gap between Italian Studies and modern Jewish Studies and will feature the work of 25 international scholars.
+With Jonathan Druker, he recently co-edited volume 36 of Annali d’Italianistica (2018): The New Italy and the Jews: From Massimo d’Azeglio to Primo Levi.
+This interdisciplinary volume, with contributions on literature, history and music, bridges the gap between Italian Studies and modern Jewish Studies and features the work of 19 international scholars.
 He is also co-editor of Modern Jewish Literatures: Intersections and Boundaries (University of Pennsylvania Press), editor of The Dreyfus Affair in the Making of Modern France, and the author of articles in journals in literature, critical theory, Jewish studies and history.
 His research interests also include Proust, and representations of loss and mourning in literature, film and psychoanalysis.